isomerpages/moe-jurongsec/_our-experiences/CCA Performing Arts/Symphonic Band.md

 ![](/images/JS1_Jurong%20Symphonic%20Band.jpg)

-Jurong Symphonic Band (JSB) continues to provide everyone with lovely music in spite of the Covid-19 crisis.
-The JSB followed strong safe management procedures as it prepared for the annual SYF.
-The Secondary Two pupils gave their first performance at that time as well.
-The members of JSB were able to function as a unit despite the obstacles they met along the way and overcome them.
-The members also encouraged loyalty, love, and camaraderie among one another.
+Jurong Symphonic Band (JSB) has persistently produced beautiful music, even amidst the Covid-19 pandemic.
+In preparation for the annual SYF, the band meticulously adhered to strict safety protocols.
+The event also marked the debut performance of the Secondary Two pupils, who demonstrated exceptional musical proficiency.
+Despite facing numerous obstacles, JSB members remained unified, and their solidarity and mutual support have fostered strong bonds of loyalty and camaraderie within the band.

 |   |   |